WEEDINDENVER/BCDC/Yash/Worklog.md

 Aurdino IDE makes it the perfect choice for us due to ease of progarmming.

 ## 2/25
 Consultation with dentist.
-We choose to use the material PMMA beacuse PMMA, or polymethyl methacrylate, is a type of plastic that is commonly used in dental prosthetics and orthodontic appliances.
-It is also used in some cases to encase electrical components that are placed in the mouth, such as sensors or electrodes.
+We decided to settle on one material that has proven to be quite useful in electrical applications in the mouth which is PMMA, which stands for polymethyl methacrylate.
+PMMA is a type of plastic that has several advantages when it comes to dental and medical applications.

-One advantage of using PMMA for this purpose is its biocompatibility.
-PMMA is a biologically inert material, which means that it does not react with the tissues in the mouth and does not cause any harmful effects.
-This makes it a safe material to use for dental and medical applications.

-Another advantage of using PMMA is its transparency.
-PMMA is a clear and transparent material, which allows for easy visualization of the underlying components.
-This can be particularly useful when working with sensors or other devices that need to be positioned accurately.
+Firstly, PMMA is considered safe to use because it doesn't react with the tissues in the mouth or cause any negative effects.
+This means it can be used without posing any risk to the patient's health.
+Additionally, PMMA is transparent, which allows for easy visualization of the underlying tissues and components.
+This is especially helpful when working in the oral cavity, where visibility can be limited.

-PMMA is also easy to work with and can be molded into a variety of shapes and sizes.
-This makes it a versatile material that can be used to create custom enclosures for specific devices or components.
+Another advantage of PMMA is that it is easy to work with.
+It can be shaped and molded into a variety of sizes and shapes, making it highly versatile for different dental and medical applications.
+This means it can be used to encase different types of electrical components, such as sensors, transducers, or even small motors.

-Finally, PMMA is a relatively inexpensive material, which makes it a cost-effective option for dental and medical applications.
+Finally, PMMA is relatively inexpensive compared to other materials used for similar purposes, which makes it a cost-effective solution for dental and medical practitioners.
+## 3/11

+I recently underwent a dental impression procedure to obtain a mold of my upper palate.
+The dentist began by providing me with an impression tray containing a viscous, water-based substance called alginate.
+Alginate is a hydrocolloid material that is commonly used to create dental impressions due to its ability to quickly form a stable mold.

+The alginate was inserted into the impression tray, and I was instructed to place it into my mouth, making sure to bite down firmly on it.
+The alginate material flowed into the contours of my teeth and gums, forming a negative impression of my dental arches.
+The material was left to set for a few minutes until it had solidified, and the dentist carefully removed the tray from my mouth.

+The negative impression was then used to create a positive plaster cast of my upper palate.
+The cast was filled with dental stone, which hardened and formed an exact replica of my dental arches.
+This replica was then used to create a custom dental appliance or restoration, tailored specifically to my oral anatomy.
+This mold is then to be used to create a custom fit for the BCDC for each individauls mouth, all in all good progress.